JustBuddy/unitypackage-icon-tool/README.md

 - Image should be squared, else it will be squished.
 - Must be a .png

 **Credits**
 Tool created by [Dor](https://store.dor.dev) for BUDDYWORKS.
 The tool's source code is published under GNU Lesser General Public Licence v3.0 and can be found on [GitHub](https://github.com/JustBuddy/unitypackage-icon-tool).
 Uses Harmony and SharpZipLib.
+Official support for Unity 2019 and 2022, might work with other versions.

 Enjoy ❤️